The-Minecraft-Scientist/WIP-Sound-Mod/README.md

 ## Current capabilities:

-Play Minecraft sounds from Rust with `rodio`
+Play Minecraft sounds from Rust with `kira`